-Students are expected to be on time in arriving to school and beginning all classes.
+Students are expected to be on time in arriving to school and beginning of classes.
 Any student who is late to school must first report to the principal's office for a pass to enter their assigned class.
 In addition, after students have accumulated 10 excused tardies, parents/guardians will be required to provide a professional note for future student tardies, or the tardies will be unexcused.
 Unexcused tardiness to school will be punishable as follows:

-Late to school: Fourth time = detention Every late thereafter: Minimum of 1 detention
+Late to school: Fourth time = lunch and/or recess detention Every late thereafter: Minimum of 1 lunch and/or recess detention